nurgasemetey/fastapi-keycloak-oidc/README.md

 # fastapi-keycloak-oidc

 This is example of how to use Keycloak on Fastapi.

-If you want to **just** verify JWT tokens then you don't need to use Keycloak SDK and create client for backend.
-The reason for this is that Keycloak supports OIDC and OIDC provides standard for authentication and authorization.
+It is useful for those who want to use JWT tokens and don't want to create separate client for backend on Keycloak.

 ## Prerequisites